driftAbout/book-list-client/README.md

 12/12 12:00 build book.js and bookView.js
 12/13 build new route to handel one books
 12/13 created containers and handelbar template for detail and form view.
+12/15 Added google book search using google book api and the ability to add a book from the results to the database 12/16 debugged issues with page.js and github pages to resolve anchor tags correctly

 ## Credits and Collaborations
 Kevin Miller